dxsooo/code-server-masscode/README.md

 end
 ```

-It is useful when you are a code snippet provider and you want to let your users code with eeb IDE.
+It is useful when you are a code snippet provider and you want to let your users code with web IDE.
 Or you get used to code in self-hosted web IDE on your cloud server and want to use managed code snippets.

 ## Usage